react-boilerplate/react-boilerplate/docs/general/introduction.md

 ## Project Structure

 Let's start with understanding why we have chosen our particular structure.
-It has been an [evolving discussion](https://github.com/mxstbr/react-boilerplate/issues/27), and if you have an afternoon or two recommend to read the full thread.
+It has been an [evolving discussion](https://github.com/mxstbr/react-boilerplate/issues/27), and if you have an afternoon or two we recommend you read the full thread.

 If not, here's the TL;DR: